 Try as they might, other interior styles can't quite compete with the cult following of midcentury modern.
-Yes, cottagecore and farmhouse have made proud names for themselves, but one look on your social feed and at the mood boards of designers, and you'll find that midcentury creeps in everywhere.
-The trend hasn't grown tired with its inception, but instead it just seems to get bigger.
+Yes, cottage core and farmhouse have made proud names for themselves, but one look on your social feed and at the mood boards of designers, and you'll find that midcentury creeps in everywhere.
+The trend hasn't grown tired since its inception, but instead it just seems to get bigger.

 If you're a diehard fan of the style that swept through the late '40s up until the '70s (and still is present), you may already have a living room decked out in the era's famous planters and sleek leather chairs.
 And your midcentury modern bedroom might have more tapered legs than you thought possible, but what about your kitchen?

 Yes, even your cooking space can draw on the decades-long trend.
 But how can you fully embrace midcentury modern style in a space where you're whipping up omelets and rolling out cookie dough?
 It's all in the foundational pieces and accents you choose.
 The following 17 styles will give you all the motivation you need to make similar changes—whether that's opting for wood panel cabinets, splurging on a Sputnik lamp, or settling on a modish color palette.

 Flat-front cabinets and plenty of wood are solid indicators of midcentury modern style, but the addition of a jungle-like color palette and plants makes it feel super down to earth.
 It's a stunning example of how you can soften up the often harsher, sleeker lines of this particular trend with a few small changes.

 A plentiful range of colors graces midcentury modern spaces.
 When a style spans that many decades, it's no surprise that you could find everything from red, pink, and teal to beige, brown, and black.
 If you're one who appreciates major saturation, try mixing in a pretty pink tone like this to play off the rest of your features.